TencentAILabHealthcare/GrandCC/README.md

 The model was validated on two different cancers, including the CMS subtyping of Colorectal  cancer (CRC) and the PAM50 classification of breast cancer.

+The model was deployed as an easy-to-use online tool, please try the website https://gene.ai.tencent.com/MolecularSubtyping.

 ## Requirements